pedroivorbgrodrigues/hunt/README.md

   * Miner : Increases the gather rate for ores and stones
   * Hunter : Increases the gather rate from animals resources

-You get exp when you gather stuff for now, later building stuff will give you exp to (hopefully, upgrading will give you more)
+You get exp when you gather stuff for now, later building stuff will give you exp to (hopefully, upgrading will give you more).

 You get 1 stat point automatically assigned to each attribute when you level up, and 3 to distribute.

 You get 1 skill point when you level up to distribute.

 There is a in game help but is not 100% done yet, but the basics are.
 **To see the list of commands type /hunt or /h**

 The existing skills do not require level to get,  but the code allows restraining that.
 Also there is a max level for the current skills, 20 for now.
 So getting more than 60 levels will only give you the stats benefits for now.
 Max level for now is 200.

 **[INSTALLATION]**

 Just copy the .dll file to Managed folder.

 *There is a config file and a data file, for now I recommend not changing then.*

-*[COMPATIBILITY]*
+**[COMPATIBILITY]**

 I suggest that you dont use plugins that change the gather rate and crafting rate because the RPG will loose its purposes.

-*[IMPORTANT]*
+**[IMPORTANT]**

 Since I'm going to add plenty more features there may be needed to reset the RPG, so dont get to attached.

 **Please**, if you want to help with the plugin, make a push request at: